 1. noun: the fact that some people are present, for example at some event, meeting, party, or school

 She undermined my attendance in church last Sunday!
 What an insult!

 2. noun: number of people who participate in something (for example a meeting or an event)

-Philosophy may be boring, but attendance on my lecture is higher than I expected.
+Philosophy may be boring, but attendance at my lecture is higher than I expected.

 Idioms and phrases with attendance:

 → to dance attendance on, to do everything in your power to please somebody or to make their life as easy as possible: Sometimes I can’t stand my husband- although he is an adult man, he still needs someone to dance attendance on him.

 → to be in attendance, to take part in some important, often very official event: Some important ministers were in attendance at this conference.

 → to take attendance, to check, for example at the beginning of the classes at school, if all students from the list are present: Our professor always takes attendance at the very beginning, so then he knows who was late.